prince-joshi/Amblyopia-Detection/README.md

 ## About the Project

 Amblyopia (Lazy Eye) is a vision disorder where one eye is weaker than the other.
 Early detection is critical for effective treatment.
 This project builds a binary classification model using Random Forest to detect Amblyopia in children aged 2-10 years.
-The model is deployed as an interactive Streamlit web application with a medical-themed UI.
+The model is deployed as an interactive Streamlit web application.

 ---